Rite9717/NestHome/README.md

   - **2FA:** Add Two-Factor Authentication for Admin accounts.
   - **Deployment:** Containerize with Docker and deploy to cloud platforms like AWS or GCP.
   - **Role-Aware UI:** Dynamically render frontend components based on user roles.
-  - **Improved Validation:** Enhance UI and API validation for better user experience.
+  - **Improved Validation:** Enhance UI and API validation for a better user experience.

-## License 📄

-Proprietary or insert your chosen license.